znx-x/traefikznx/README.md

 #### Add Service

 To add a new service you will need to specify the `service_name`, the `domain` you want to use as your entry point, and the `backend_url` that given domain will point to.
-You will need to use the protocol, eg. `https://`, with both the `domain` and the `backend_url`.
+You will need to use just the domain string to describe the `domain`, but you will **NEED** to use the protocol, eg. `https://192.168.0.100:8080`, with the `backend_url`.

 ```shell
 ./traefikznx.sh add_service [service_name] [domain] [backend_url]